Summary

 Key Takeaways

-• Use the 60-40 space rule: 60% dining area, 40% kitchen for optimal restaurant layouts
+- •Use the 60-40 space rule: 60% dining area, 40% kitchen for optimal restaurant layouts

-• Food cost charts should show ingredient costs, labor expenses, and profit margins visually
+- •Food cost charts should show ingredient costs, labor expenses, and profit margins visually

-• Floor plans must include accessibility features like ramps and wide corridors for all customers
+- •Floor plans must include accessibility features like ramps and wide corridors for all customers

-• Peak hour review charts help backers understand your busiest income periods
+- •Peak hour review charts help backers understand your busiest income periods

-• Customer flow diagrams show how people move from entrance to exit fast
+- •Customer flow diagrams show how people move from entrance to exit fast

-• Kitchen workflow visuals show day-to-day speed to potential backers
+- •Kitchen workflow visuals show day-to-day speed to potential backers

 How to Design a Restaurant Floor Plan That Shows Profitability

 A restaurant layout refers to the overall arrangement and design of your restaurant's space.
 Encompassing how different areas function together.
 Your floor plan is the first visual that shows backers you understand restaurant operations.
+But how do you create a layout that actually makes money?

 The 60-40 Space Allocation Rule